Jets’ Darnold throws 3 more picks in 29-15 loss at Jaguars

 The rookie also scrambled for 28 yards, including for three first downs.
 He has more mobility than Foles, who broke his collarbone in the season opener and could return from injured reserve in three weeks.

 Minshew had scores to Keelan Cole, Chris Conley and Chark.
 The pass to Chark was his best of the day.
-He rolled right, pump-faked twice to move defenders and then hit Cole in the front corner of the end zone.
+He rolled right, pump-faked twice to move defenders and then hit Chark in the front corner of the end zone.

 “Kind of just blacked out on that one,” Minshew said.